mdn/content/files/en-us/web/api/mouseevent/ctrlkey/index.md

 The **`MouseEvent.ctrlKey`** read-only property is a boolean value that indicates whether the <kbd>ctrl</kbd> key was pressed or not when a given mouse event occurs.

 On Macintosh keyboards, this key is labeled the <kbd>control</kbd> key.
-Also, note that on a Mac a click combined with the <kbd>control</kbd> key is intercepted by the operating system and used to open a context menu, so `ctrlKey` is not detectable on click events.
+Also, note that on a Mac, a click combined with the <kbd>control</kbd> key is intercepted by the operating system and used to open a context menu, so `ctrlKey` is not detectable on click events.

 ## Value